alexxisrangel/tableau_challenge/README.md

 Station 519 in area code 10178 is the most popular start and end destination.
 It makes sense since it's right next to Grand Central Station which is a popular destination for locals and tourist.

+##### Summary

+The new interactive dashboard makes it easy to visualize how many users we had each year and allows us to quickly see a breakdown of our rider demographic.
+Between the years 2018 and 2019 we had a total of 2,044,900 non subscriber riders and a total of 10,434,696 subscriber riders.
+If we break it down to gender, we have 3,072,833 female and 8,204,884 male riders.
+For the most popular days we have Mondays and Tuesdays between the hours of 5-6pm.
+When it comes down to our most popular station we have station 519 in 10178 zipcode.
+If resources allowed for it, this dashboard could easily include daily, monthly and yearly metrics.